DmitriyRF/NewPlugin/README.md

 <p>During activation use dbDelta(SQL query) function.
 The simple way take SQL query is copy from phpMyAdmin export table file.
 Just create table, export table and drop table.</p>
 <h3>Including the jQuery Rating Plugin</h3>
 <p>Use wordpress enqueue scripts action to add style and scripts to front pages.
 Add Rating plugin for jQuery for stars rating.</p>
+<h3>Sending AJAX Requests from the Front End</h3>
+<p>This step is add custom action hook ajax in index.php file.
+Also use wp_localize_script() for localized translations of any strings used in your script.
+In np.main.scripts.js file realize ajax script.
+And in rate-item.php will be function accepting request.</p>